 Nightmare Fuel: Scooby-Doo on Zombie Island

 - The zombies.
-The film pulls no punches when pointing out they're dead, with many being walking displays of Body Horror, and even has one zombie's head fall off and into Scooby's paws.
+The film pulls no punches when pointing out that they're dead, with many being walking displays of Body Horror, and there is even a scene where a zombie's head falls off and into Scooby's paws.
 The kicker: terrifying as they are, the zombies were trying to warn everyone away from something WORSE.

 - The appearance of the first zombie: a skeleton is half poking out of the wall of a pit into which Shaggy and Scooby have fallen, then an ethereal green light enters it, causing it to wrench itself out of the wall and regrow rotting flesh.
 The fact that it's an angry pirate (with a rusty cutlass, no less) doesn't help matters.